wpilibsuite/frc-characterization/arm-characterization/README.md

 * http://robotpy.readthedocs.io/en/stable/install/index.html

-If using a Java robot program, see the WPILIb screensteps documentation for installing the necessary software on your computer.
+If using a Java or C++ robot program, see the WPILIb screensteps documentation for installing the necessary software on your computer.

 * https://wpilib.screenstepslive.com/s/4485